-- The employment contract
+- The employment contracts

 - Proof of the identity of you, the seconding employer

 - Proof of the identity of the employee

 - Document A1 (if not subject to Dutch social security) and proof of payment of the social security contributions

 - Pay slips

 - Summaries of working hours

-You should inform about the Dutch WagwEU requirements to be met.
+You should inform the company outside the Netherlands which wants to second an employee to the Netherlands, about the Dutch WagwEU requirements to be met.
 They may differ from similar requirements based on the EU Posted Workers Directive and the EU Enforcement Directive in other countries.